 We want to create and maintain an open and accessible community where someone profoundly disabled can feel relaxed, safe, and enjoy themselves.
 We want to empower everyone to use their voice and create their own rhythm.
 Our music sessions bring children and adults with various and complex learning disabilities together alongside their families and carers to take part in music-making, from our inclusive and virtual choir to our workshops.
 Music is just the start; we want to help develop a sense of belonging and confidence for people to take through life, as we all deserve to live in a community without barriers.

 Soundabout was launched in 1995 in Oxford with the aim of empowering school staff working with children and young people with special needs to make music interactively with their pupils with severe and complex disabilities.
 The overwhelming and enthusiastic response to this project by both pupils and school staff suggested that a permanent staff training programme would be welcomed in schools across the UK and in December 1997, Soundabout was officially founded as an independent charity.

 Since then, Soundabout has blossomed and is now a national charity that has pioneered the use of music, rhythm and sound to give disabled children and adults a voice, a way to express themselves and be listened to.

-In addition, we offer children, young people and adults with their families and carers regular community sessions which encourage absolutely everyone to take part in their own way in a relaxed and friendly environment.
-Once again, all these sessions are lead and developed by our highly skilled music practitioners.
+In addition, we offer children, young people and adults along with their families and carers, regular community sessions which encourage absolutely everyone to take part in their own way, in a relaxed and friendly environment.
+Once again, all of these sessions are lead and developed by our highly skilled music practitioners.